hcs64/crc-trim-prefix/README.md

+Archived because [find-ends](https://github.com/hcs64/find-ends) now has a superset of this functionality.

+---

 Say you have the crc32 for a file, but you only have the data for the beginning (prefix) of the file. crc-trim-prefix will compute the crc32 for the missing suffix, which might help in locating it.

 Usage: `crc-trim-prefix prefix_file target_size target_crc`